 When we have a newborn baby that starts crying, we listen to it attentively and try to figure out why.

 At the beginning it is hard to understand the difference in the cries.

 But with time and experimentation, we work out which cry means “I’m hungry”, “I’m too hot”, “I need to be changed”, or “I need to be held”.

 We allow ourselves to listen and learn from a baby, and to learn what we need to do to make it feel better.

 How are you treating it?

-Are you treating it with the care and attention it deserves?
+Are you treating it with the care and attention?

-Are you listening?
-Or is it giving you physical symptoms to try and make itself heard?
+Or is your body giving you physical symptoms to make itself heard?

-I wasn’t listening at all – but I didn’t realise it.
+I wasn’t listening to my body at all – but I didn’t realise it.